uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

 <!-- markdownlint-enable MD046 -->

-1. When your job has been created and your environment created and activated from the terminal (see above [instructions](../../workflow_solutions/using_anaconda.md#create-an-environment)), run the below command.
+1. When your job has started and your environment created and activated from the terminal (see above [instructions](../../workflow_solutions/using_anaconda.md#create-an-environment)), run the below command.

 ```bash
 conda install pytorch torchvision torchaudio cudatoolkit=11.8 -c pytorch -c nvidia